 "I must remind you it is legally required by the county and state and is also University policy that everyone wears a mask on campus and in classrooms.
 This is for the health of everyone in the room and it is not my decision to ask you to wear a mask.
 If you are not going to wear a mask today, I must ask you to leave."

-(The student needs to have an accommodation that is noted by the Student Disability Center if they state they cannot wear a mask for health reasons.)
+(The student needs to have an accommodation that is noted by the Student Disability Center if they state they cannot wear a mask for health reasons.
+SDC documentation must be made available (or visible) to instructor.)

 If the student refuses to leave: